-Recently, enhanced communication capacity has resulted in more people moving to the area to work in the "creative economy" in such jobs as software design, architecture, and consulting businesses.
-Our main trade areas are adjacent to Perth on Highways 7 and 511, along the Scotch Line corridor, and in Maberly.
+Recently, enhanced communication capacity has resulted in more people moving to the area to work in the "creative economy" in such things as software design, architecture, and consulting businesses.
+Our main trade areas are adjacent to Perth on Highways 7 and 511, along the Scotch Line corridor and at Maberly.

-The Township contains two Provincial Parks, Silver Lake and Murphys Point on Big Rideau Lake, as well as a number of private campgrounds.
-For Indigenous peoples the rivers and lakes of the Township were the highways of this land abundant with game, wild rice, maple sap and wild fruits.
-In local stories the early Algonquin name for Silver Lake meant "Paradise" and was the site of traditional summer gatherings.
-A powwow continues to be held on the lake in August each year.
+The Township contains two Provincial Parks, Silver Lake and Murphys Point, as well as a number of private campgrounds.
+For the aboriginal peoples the rivers and lakes of the Township were the highways of this land abundant with game, wild rice, maple sap and wild fruits.
+Traditional seasonal resting and gathering places were located along rivers and lakes.
+In local stories the early Algonquin name for Silver Lake meant "Paradise"

+and was the site of traditional summer gatherings.
+A powwow continues to be held on the lake in August.